hashicorp/katakoda/terraform-custom-provider-workshop/order-schema.md

 <summary>Complete schema</summary>
 <br/>

 Replace the schema in your resourceOrder function with the following schema (line 18).
-Notice how the order resource schema resembles the API client's `Order` type.
+Notice how the order resource schema resembles the HashiCups API client's `Order` type.

 <pre class="file" data-target="clipboard">
 Schema: map[string]*schema.Schema{